-In fact, Emoov aren’t exactly ‘no sale, no fee’ at all, their more of a hybrid between a traditional estate agency model and an online one.
+That’s because Emoov offer more of a hybrid between a traditional estate agency model and an online one.
 You’ll pay a fixed fee upfront and then a percentage of the sale price on completion.

-Unless you have a pretty low value house, that’s likely to work out more expensive than Yopa.
+For anyone with a property worth more than £150000, that’s works out more expensive than Yopa.
 Still, some people may prefer that split-risk.

 You can see our full Yopa vs Emoov comparison for more details.

 So, that’s some of the key online agents compared in this Yopa review.
 But, what about the rest?

 Well, undoubtedly there are cheaper options out there.
 Yopa are not a low cost online agent, neither on their upfront or ‘no sale, no fee’ pricing.
 However, lower priced online estate agents rarely offer the level of service you’ll find at Yopa.

 Therefore, for most people, Yopa will be worth the extra cost.
 Especially as you still stand to save over if you went with a traditional estate agent.
 Speaking of which…

 There’s one last thing we want to cover in this part of our Yopa review.
 How do they compare to traditional estate agents?
 Well, the price is the obvious one.
 While more high street agents are adopting similar fees to online agents, most still do not offer an upfront fee option.